Renuk9390/expaai_model/README.md

 This repository consists of all the codes developed for the expriments conducted in paper entititled "Explainable Artificial Intelligence for Highlighting and Searching in Patent Text".

 #### Note:
-More details regarding accessibility of manual labelled data and Chrome extensions will be added soon.
+More details regarding accessibility of manual labelled data, test cases, and Chrome extensions will be added soon.
 Further queries regarding the project will be answered via: chikka01@ads.uni-passau.de